Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

       Hint: Write a C program to find out the strong numbers in the range 0 to 10000.
 Also print them.
             145 is strong number.
 Since, 1!+4!+5! = 145.

+8.27.
+Write a C program to check if an integer (entered by the user) can be expressed as the sum of two prime
+      numbers.
+Also show all of the possible combinations

+      Hint: Enter a positive integer: 34
+		34 = 3 + 31
+		34 = 5 + 29
+		34 = 11 + 23
+		34 = 17 + 17

 9. goto, break, continue